fullstackleo777/faq-web-dev/faq_04_what-is-the-difference-between-a-custom-coded-website-and-a-content-management-system-website.md

+# What is the Difference Between A Custom Coded Website & A Content Management System Website?

-When deciding on the type of website for a business or personal project, it's important to understand the differences between **custom-coded websites**, **CMS websites**, **website builder websites**, and other options.
+When deciding on the type of website for a business or personal project, it's important to understand the differences between **custom-coded websites**, **CMS websites**, **website builder websites**, and other types of websites.
 Each type has its pros and cons depending on your needs, resources, and goals.
-Here's a breakdown:
+Here's a breakdown of the plus side and down side of each website build option.

-### 1. **Custom Coded Website**
+## 1. Custom Coded Website
-   - **Description**: A website that is fully developed from scratch using programming languages like HTML, CSS, JavaScript, and possibly back-end languages like Python, PHP, or Node.js.
+   - **Description**: A website that is fully developed from scratch using programming and scripting languages like HTML, CSS, JavaScript, and possibly back-end languages like Python, PHP, or Node.js.
 It offers complete freedom in terms of design, functionality, and performance.
    - **Best for**: Businesses with unique requirements, complex functionality, or a highly customized design that can’t be easily achieved with a CMS or site builder.
    - **Pros**:
      - Full control over design, features, and functionality.